 Any internet user views the web page on their screens by means of numerous interactions that occur in the backend web development.
-A chain of interactions takes place amongst various components like database middleware system, server, browser, and user interface.
+A chain of interactions takes place amongst various components like database middleware system, server, browser, and user-interface.
 For managing all such interactions, the web application architecture takes place.

 A web application functions well on remote web servers with the aid of the internet.
 This application is kept on a remote server and gets transported over the browser interface.
 But to develop a robust and impeccable web app, the crucial part is to choose the right web application architecture and its components.
-Such architecture would connect all the interactions collectively and would ensure that manifold applications function at the same time.

 Table of Content